-Freezing Fresh Lemon Juice and Fresh Lime Juice
+Freezing Fresh Lemon Juice and Lime Juice

-Freezing Fresh Lemon and Fresh Lime Juice is one of my favorite freezer tricks, and this post has tips for how to do it!
+Freezing Fresh Lemon and Lime Juice is one of my favorite freezer tricks, and this post has tips for how to do it!
 This freezing method helps me use every lemon or lime in those big bags you get at Costco!

 Sometimes readers write to me with cooking questions which I sheepishly try to answer, reminding them that I’m a self-taught cook and might be breaking all kind of kitchen rules.
 One question that I’ve gotten more than once is “Can I use bottled lemon (or lime) juice in this recipe?”
 My answer is always an emphatic “NO!”

-And that’s when I start telling them all the reasons they should be Freezing Fresh Lemon Juice and Fresh Lime Juice!
+And that’s when I start telling them all the reasons they should be Freezing Fresh Lemon Juice and Lime Juice!
 At first this seemed so obvious to me that I wondered if it was even worth making a post for the blog, but after I shared the idea with a few different women who told me it was brilliant, I decided others might also like hearing about it.

-I started freezing my fresh lemon juice and fresh lime juice because I am so obsessed with the flavors of both of these, and I don’t think bottled lemon juice or lime juice can remotely compare.
+I started freezing my fresh lemon juice and fresh lime juice because I am so obsessed with the flavors of both of these citrus fruits, and I don’t think bottled lemon juice or lime juice can remotely compare.
 And another reason I love to freeze the lemon and lime juice is that it allows me to buy those big bags of lemons and limes from Costco and not have to pay higher prices at the grocery store.

 - First and foremost, there is no substitute for the subtle, fresh, and slightly sour-citrus flavor of fresh lemon or lime juice.